Small enough to know you, large enough to serve you!

-Chippewa Township Trustees next regular meeting is November 11, 2020 at 7:00 pm at the township office, 14228 Galehouse Road, Doylestown.
+Chippewa Township Trustees next regular meeting will be held on February 10, 2021 at 7:00 pm at the township office, 14228 Galehouse Road, Doylestown.

 Please complete the agenda form, to address the Board, written specific matter must be on file at the township office prior to Monday Noon preceding the meeting to be placed on the agenda.

 14065 Galehouse Rd is the home of the recycling center for Chippewa Twp residents.